|Welcome: [ Log Out ]|

 Set out below are additional Frequently Asked Questions (FAQs) from the Montanta CLE for lawyer.

 Yes.
-A maximum of 30 credits earned from "live" or "interacitve" programs may be carried-over to the next two reporting years.
-"Other" credits may not be carried-over.
+A maximum of 30 credits earned from "live" or "interactive" programs may be carried-over to the next two reporting years.
+"Other" credits may not be carried-over

 You may carry over ethics credits from "live" or "interactive" programs to the next two reporting years once you meet the 15-credit yearly requirement.
 A total of 4 "live" ethics credits may be carried over.

-If a Montana attorney attends a seminar that has been approved for CLE credit in the state in which it is held, there is no need for him or her to apply for accreditation in Montana.
+If a Montana attorney would like to attend an in-person course in another state, they may apply for accreditation in Montana before the seminar by submitting an application, the timed agenda, and a detailed description of what was covered during the course.
+Montana attorneys do not need to pay the application fee if they are just applying for credit for themselves.
 However, if a program sponsor intends to advertise course approval by the Montana Commission of CLE for the purpose of increasing enrollment, the sponsor must first submit an application for CLE credit and pay the $60.00 application fee.

 Montana attorneys will no longer be required to use a notarized form to report CLE activities.
 After the reporting year ends on March 31 each year, you will receive a transcript of all CLE credits that have been posted to your record over the past reporting year.